Models of random subtrees of a graph: Relaxation of the subtree sizes: Transition matrices on

 \een

 Observe that the standard deviation is small and seems to go fast to zero.

-\section{Relaxation of the subtree sizes: Markov kernels on $\TTT{G}$}
+\section{Relaxation of the subtree sizes: Transition matrices on $\TTT{G}$}

-Here we will study some Markovian mechanisms with some explicit invariant distributions which allows to sample in $\TTT{G}=\cup_n \TT{G}{n}$ (recall Section \ref{sec:rs}).
-In section \ref{subtreetree} we will turn our attention to the case where $G$ is itself a tree, in which case a coupling from the past is possible.
+Here we will study some Markov chains having some explicit invariant distributions typically with support $\TTT{G}=\cup_n \TT{G}{n}$ (recall Section \ref{sec:rs}).
+In \Cref{subtreetree} we will turn our attention to the case where $G$ is itself a tree, in which case a coupling from the past is possible.